Learn About The

 A big thank you to Reps.
 Butch Parrish, Swainsboro and Terry England, Auburn, chair of the Medicaid Appropriations sub-committee and Chair, House Appropriations Committee respectively for their strong support of the Medicaid-Medicare parity issue.
 And to their respective Senate counterparts, Sen. Dean Burke, Bainbridge and Sen. Jack Hill, Reidsville.
 Without the strong support of these four legislators we could not have reached this important goal.
 They are strong supporters of rural healthcare & a strong primary care physician workforce in Georgia and the critical role it plays in sustaining the economic viability of these communities.
 Thanks also to House Speaker Pro Tempore Jan Jones, Johns Creek; and House Majority Leader, Rep. Jon Burns, Statesboro; and their Senate counterparts, Sen. David Shafer, Duluth and Sen. Bill Cowsert, Athens for their help on the Attestation problem.

 HB 65, add Autism as condition for cannabis oil : Would add 8 more “medically qualifying conditions” to the state’s medical cannabis oil law, including ASD.
-Others are: Tourette’s syndrome,, Alzheimer’s, HIV, and AIDS, et al. This bill morphed into SB 14, below, which passed.
+Others are: Tourette’s syndrome,, Alzheimer’s, HIV, and AIDS, et al. This bill morphed into SB 14, below, which passed and was signed by the Governor.

 Surprise Billing, prevent: HB 71: This bill aimed at curtailing “surprise billing” but one feature would require physicians, as a condition of hospital privileges, to accept the hospitals plan and empower the hospital to enter insurance contracts.
 The bill was tabled on the House floor and did not pass.